-Note: The information on this page will be updated frequently.
+We will update the information on this page frequently.

 The Department of Home Affairs is progressing visa applications from people impacted by the conflict.
-Information on seeking a visa to travel to Australia is available here - Explore visa options.
+Find information on visas to travel to Australia at Explore visa options.

 Emergency financial assistance to people from Israel and the Occupied Palestinian Territories